csgsg/hugo/content/resources.md

 - Lou’s List CS [Link]( https://louslist.org/page.php?Semester=1208&Type=Group&Group=CompSci)

 - UVA has free access to most big literature/publication venues (ACM, IEEE etc.) when you are on their wifi.
-You can still get access by installing and using the UVA VPN [here](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0)
+You can still get access by installing and using the UVA VPN or proxy.
+Both available [here](https://www.library.virginia.edu/services/off-grounds-access/)